Aussie Rules the World

-Aussie Rules the World is a 2014 Australian sports documentary film produced by Second Nature Films, directed by Michael Stringer McIntyre and includes interviews with various Australian Football League personalities, including, among others, former Sydney Swans premiership coach and later coach Paul Roos, four-time premiership coach and foundation coach Kevin Sheedy, former AFL CEO Andrew Demetriou, current player Bachar Houli and incumbent Australian of the Year Adam Goodes.
+Aussie Rules the World is a 2014 Australian sports documentary film produced by Second Nature Films, directed by Michael Stringer McIntyre and includes interviews with various AFL personalities, including, among others, former Sydney Swans premiership coach and later coach Paul Roos, four-time premiership coach and foundation coach Kevin Sheedy, former AFL CEO Andrew Demetriou, current player Bachar Houli and incumbent Australian of the Year Adam Goodes.

-Filmed over a period of four years between 2011 and 2014, it focuses on the sport of Australian rules football and its efforts to spread the game worldwide.
+Filmed over a period of four years between 2011 and 2014, it focuses on the sport of football and its efforts to spread the game worldwide.
 The film was released on 22 July 2014.

 Background

 Narrated by David Wenham, who starred as high-profile lawyer Julian McMahon in the 2013 television miniseries Better Man which looked into the real-life execution case of Van Tuong Nguyen, the film follows the journey of recently retired Sydney Swans premiership player Brett Kirk and his family, who embark on a six-month journey around the world to help spread the game across the globe, amid fears that the sport has been largely ignored in favour of other sports such as soccer, rugby union and rugby league.